apache/calcite/site/_docs/reference.md

 * Below are how **JSON_DEPTH** defines a JSON input's depth:
   * An empty array, empty object, or scalar value has depth 1
   * A nonempty array containing only elements of depth 1 or nonempty object containing only member values of depth 1 has depth 2
-  * Otherwise, a JSON document has depth greater than 2
+  * A JSON document has depth greater than 2
+* Below are how **JSON_LENGTH** defines a JSON input's length:
+  * A scalar value has length 1
+  * The length of array or object is the number of its elements

 Usage Examples: